Audi Quattro: The Rally Car That Changed AWD Forever

 This car was a happy accident, a brainchild of Audi/VW.
 It was inspired by a contract to build a military jeep called the Iltis.
 The prototype produced 75HP and was able to easily “Finnish” their test course (Yes, pun intended) ahead of the Audi test cars in Finland.
 Clearly, these are unexpected results.
 The problem is not more horsepower, but solving the problem of getting the horsepower to the ground.

-This was puzzling because the cars had more horsepower, looked better than their jeep, but could not keep up with a slower, heavier, and less powerful vehicle.
+This was puzzling because the cars had more horsepower, looked better than their Iltis, but could not keep up with a slower, heavier, and less powerful vehicle.
 Clearly, something was lacking in the car that needed work.
-Somehow, they had to mate the car to the jeep, but how?
+Somehow, they had to mate the car to the Iltis, but how?

 You can thank Ferdinand Piëch for finding the answer to that question.
 He is the grandson of Dr. Ferdinand Porsche.
 Piëch pushed for the project to somehow combine the Audi with a Jeep.
 He funded it with questionable approval from Audi.
 This is why I love the Group B rally.
 It seems the deeper you dig, the better stories you find.
 Group B are the rock stars of auto racing.

 So, they came up with the Quattro.
 This car is to rally what the Model T is to automobiles.
-They took the concept of 4-wheel drive and then reconsidered the system.
+They took the concept of four wheel drive and then reconsidered the system.
 Audi figured out how to build a system without a transfer case.

 The driver could lock the center differential and the rear differential.
 This way, the car could have the traction in the really muddy/snowy/nasty stuff.
 However, the driver could unlock the differentials to keep things from binding up with the differentials doing their things.
 You know, allowing the outer wheel to spin faster than the inner wheel.